-Click on the links below to find out more.
+You can download or order our publications or click on the links below to find out more.

 Our booklet, Pancreatic cancer: An overview of diagnosis and treatment, is for anyone who has recently been diagnosed with pancreatic cancer, and their family and friends.
-It gives an introduction to pancreatic cancer and explains your diagnosis, and treatment options.
+It gives an introduction to pancreatic cancer and explains your diagnosis and treatment options.
 It also has information about coping with pancreatic cancer, and the support available.